McPherson makes FG as time expires, Bengals beat Jags 24-21

 INJURIES

-Jaguars: WR DJ Chark injured an ankle on the third play of the game and didn’t return. … Guard A.J.
-Cann (knee) was declared out in the second quarter.
+Jaguars: WR DJ Chark broke an ankle on the third play of the game and didn’t return. … Guard A.J.
+Cann (knee) was injured in the second quarter but the seriousness of it wasn’t clear.

 Bengals: None reported.